exercism/v2-configlet/README.md

 ## Tree

-The track configuration file can be hard to review, especially the new structure being used for [nextercism](https://github.com/exercism/prototype).
-The `tree` command can help with the process of setting up your configuration file for nextercism.
+The track configuration file can be hard to review.
+The `tree` command can help with the process of setting up your configuration file.
 It will:

 1. Display the core track exercises and unlocked exercises as a tree.
 1. List out the bonus exercises separately.
-1. Issue warnings if expected elements from the nextercism-style configuration are missing.
+1. Issue warnings if expected elements from the configuration are missing.
 1. Optionally show the difficulty of the exercises via the `--with-difficulty` option.

 ## Upgrade